“Drag racing is about unity, not differences,” says Herman Jolink, a 70-year-old drag racing legend with an extraordinary story of resilience.

 Despite facing life-threatening health issues and immense challenges, Jolink remains as passionate as ever about the sport that has defined his life.

 I first met Herman Jolink at the Meguiar’s Drag Festival 2024 at Mantorp Park, Sweden.
 I was there with my young son, soaking up the roaring engines and adrenaline-filled atmosphere.
 Earlier in the day, I’d seen Jolink snap his chain during an attempted pull.
-It was a tough break for the seasoned racer, but little did I know it would lead to one of the more unique experiences of my life.
+It was a tough break for the seasoned racer.

 Herman Jolink’s dedication to drag racing is as legendary as his custom-built Ducati motorcycles.
 At nearly 70, Jolink has seen it all—decades of racing, personal hardships, and the evolution of motorsport.
 Yet, his passion for the track burns as brightly as it did when he first started.